bensassonlab/data/README.md

 These are 16 alignments in gapped fasta format for centromeres and flanking DNA used to generate the trees.

+## Data used in Bensasson et al 2018

+Bensasson, D., Dicks, J., Ludwig, J.M., Bond, C.J., Elliston, A., Roberts, I.N., James, S.A., 2018.
+Diverse lineages of Candida albicans live on old oaks.
+Genetics (in press).
+Previously in: bioRxiv 341032. https://doi.org/10.1101/341032

+### Bensasson\_etal2018

+Data for ploidy and admixture analysis in Candida albicans

 ## Data and scripts used in Bensasson et al 2018

 Bensasson, D., Dicks, J., Ludwig, J.M., Bond, C.J., Elliston, A., Roberts, I.N., James, S.A., 2018.
 Diverse lineages of Candida albicans live on old oaks.
 Genetics (in press).
 Previously in: bioRxiv 341032. https://doi.org/10.1101/341032

-### Bensasson\_etal2018

 **Bensasson etalTableS1.xlsx**